ThomasLastName/quality-of-life/README.md

 Failing that, try cloning this repo to wherever you want and then add the directory of the repo to the PATH for your environment (or system).

 ---

-## Detailed Installation Instructions Using git on Windows (recommended)

-**Additional Prerequisites For this Installation Method:**
-- [x] Have git installed on your computer
-- [x] Be using a Windows machine (otherwise, there won't be a `Lib` folder, and you'll need to use your OS's equivalent, whatever that may be)
-- [x] Know the directory of your python's `Lib` folder (see below)

-**Installation Steps Using git on Windows:**
-Navigate  to the `Lib` folder of the version of python you want to use.
-Once there, command `git clone https://github.com/ThomasLastName/quality_of_life.git`, which will create and populate a folder called `quality_of_life` in the same directory.

-For example, given that the directory of my `Lib` folder is `C:\Users\thoma\AppData\Local\Programs\Python\Python310\Lib` on my personal computer, I would navigate there by pasting `cd C:\Users\thoma\AppData\Local\Programs\Python\Python310\Lib` into the Windows command line, and then I would paste `git clone https://github.com/ThomasLastName/quality_of_life.git`.

-**Subsequent Updates Using git:**
-Navigate to the directory of the folder that you created, and within that directory command `git pull https://github.com/ThomasLastName/quality_of_life.git`.

-For instance, to continue the example above, if I created the folder `quality_of_life` in my `Lib` folder `C:\Users\thoma\AppData\Local\Programs\Python\Python310\Lib`, then the directory of the folder `quality_of_life` is `C:\Users\thoma\AppData\Local\Programs\Python\Python310\Lib\quality_of_life`.
-I'll want to navigate there in the Windows command line by pasting `cd C:\Users\thoma\AppData\Local\Programs\Python\Python310\Lib\quality_of_life` and, then, I'm ready to paste `git pull https://github.com/ThomasLastName/quality_of_life.git`.

-**More on the Directory of Your Python's `Lib` Folder:** Unless you made a point of moving python after installing it, this will be the directory to which you installed python, plus `\Lib`.
-For example, on my personal computer, python is located in the folder  `C:\Users\thoma\AppData\Local\Programs\Python\Python310`, within which many things are contained, including a folder called `Lib`.
-Thus, the directory of my `Lib` folder is `C:\Users\thoma\AppData\Local\Programs\Python\Python310\Lib`.
-For reference, this is also where many of python's base modules are stored, such as `warnings.py`, `pickle.py`, and `turtle.py`.

-I recommend having the directory where your version python is installed written down somewhere.
-If you do not know this location, I believe you can retrieve it in the interactive python terminal by commanding `import os; import sys; print(os.path.dirname(sys.executable))`.
-Thus, in Windows, you can probably just open the command line and paste into it `python -c "import os; import sys; print(os.path.dirname(sys.executable))"`.

----

-## Detailed Installation Instructions Using the Windows Graphical Interface

-**Additional Prerequisites For this Installation Method:**
-- [x] Be using a Windows machine (otherwise, there won't be a `Lib` folder, and you'll need to use your OS's equivalent, whatever that may be)
-- [x] Know the directory of your python's `Lib` folder (see above)

-**Installation Steps Using the Graphical Interface:**
-Click the colorful `<> Code` button at [https://github.com/ThomasLastName/quality_of_life](https://github.com/ThomasLastName/quality_of_life) and select `Download ZIP` from the dropdown menu.
-This should download a zipped folder called `quality_of_life` containing within it an unzipped folder of the same name, which you just need to click and drag (or copy and paste) into the `Lib` folder of your preferred version of python.

-**Subsequent Updates Using the Graphical Interface:**
-You'll have to repeat the process, again.
-When you attempt to click and drag (or copy and paste) the next time, your operating system probably prompts you with something like "These files already exist!
-Are you tweaking or did you want to replace them?" and you can just click "replace" or whatever it prompts you with.

----